-Weapon means any firearm, including: a BB gun (loaded or unloaded); any knife (excluding a small pen or pocketknife), including a switchblade or other knife having an automatic spring release device; a stiletto; any police baton or nightstick or any martial arts weapon or electronic defense weapon.
+Weapon means any firearm, including: a BB gun (loaded or unloaded); any knife (excluding a small folding knife with a blade of three inches or less), including a switchblade or other knife having an automatic spring release device; a stiletto; any police baton or nightstick or any martial arts weapon or electronic defense weapon.
 A 'dangerous instrument' is any instrument, which can cause injury or death if used as a weapon.
 Any weapon or dangerous instrument on campus will be confiscated.